Common Side Effects of Breast Cancer Treatments

 Immunotherapy for breast cancer involves the use of prescription medications that boost the immune system.
 Some forms of breast cancer will respond to immunotherapy by using your body’s immune system to slow or stop cancer growth.

-Some side effects of immunotherapy may include:
+Some side effects of immunotherapy for breast cancer may include:

 - Loss of appetite